Risk Factors Dashboard

 We sell our products to customers in certain sanctioned and previously sanctioned developing markets in accordance with such restrictions.
 While sales in these markets are not material to our consolidated financial position and results of operations, adverse developments related to the risks associated with these markets may cause actual results to differ from historical and forecasted future consolidated operating results.

-We have certain technology development operations in Sri Lanka, and previously in Russia, related to software development and architecture, digital content production, and system testing services.
+We have certain global operations related to software development and technology architecture, digital content production, and system testing services.
+Due to the political instability within certain regions, there is the potential for future government embargoes and sanctions, which could disrupt our operations in these areas.
 Due to the political instability within these regions, there is the potential for future government embargos and sanctions, which could disrupt our operations in these areas.
+While we have developed business continuity plans to address these issues, further adverse developments in these regions could have a material impact on our consolidated financial position and results of operations.
 While we have developed business continuity plans to address these issues, further adverse developments in the region could have a material impact on our consolidated financial position and results of operations.

 In our journal publishing business, we have a trade concentration and credit risk related to subscription agents, and in our book business the industry has a concentration of customers in national, regional, and online book resellers.
 Changes in the financial position and liquidity of our subscription agents and customers could adversely impact our consolidated financial position and results of operations.

-Subscription agents account for approximately 16% of total annual consolidated revenue and no one agent accounts for more than 10% of total annual consolidated revenue.
+Subscription agents account for approximately 18% of total annual consolidated revenue, and no one agent accounts for more than 10% of total annual consolidated revenue.

 In our Research business, a lack of integrity in our published research could adversely impact our consolidated financial position and results of operations.